-At ladyHUMANS, we are passionate about civic engagement.
-Although our day job is serving our clients, our side hustle is serving the community.
-Our founder started this company so she could pay the bills while contributing volunteer time to progressive, social change efforts for women.
-That hustle, and dedication to community and women’s place in it, is part of everything we do.
+At ladyHUMANS, I’m passionate about civic engagement.
+Although my day job is serving clients, my side hustle is serving the community.
+I started this company to pay the bills while contributing volunteer time to progressive, social change efforts for women.
+That hustle, and dedication to community and women’s place in it, is part of everything I do.

 Want to join The Hustle?

-- Join our contact list here to be part of our Hustle community and receive news on civic engagement opportunities and stories about amazing advocates for women making a difference here in Chattanooga.
+- Join our contact list here to be part of the Hustle community and receive news on civic engagement opportunities and stories about amazing advocates for women making a difference here in Chattanooga.

 - Channel your talent and time into a community side hustle of your own.
-We’ve curated a few of our favorite organizations for you below.
+I’ve curated a few of my favorite organizations for you below.
 Give these a browse and consider supporting their work through volunteering, making charitable gifts, or sharing their mission with your networks on social media.

-- Tell us about your hustle.
+- Tell me about your hustle.
 Already work with an amazing organization or community effort that champions women?
-We want to know about it.
-Share it with us below and we may promote it to our Hustle community.
+I want to know about it.
+Share it below and I may promote it to the Hustle community.

 Get your #CivicSideHustle on.